daattali/daattali.github.io/_posts/2016-03-30-colourpicker-ggmarginal-gadgets.md

 ## Colour picker

-A colour picker gadget and addin are available in the [`shinyjs`](https://github.com/daattali/shinyjs) package.
+A colour picker gadget and addin are available in the [`colourpicker`](https://github.com/daattali/colourpicker) package.

 Screenshot:

 [![Colour picker screenshot]({{ site.url }}/img/blog/colourpicker-ggmarginal-gadgets/colourpickerscrnshot.png)]({{ site.url }}/img/blog/colourpicker-ggmarginal-gadgets/colourpickerscrnshot.png)

-Some of you may already know that `shinyjs` provides a `colourInput()` function, which is a Shiny input widget that lets you select a colour ([demo](http://daattali.com/shiny/colourInput/)).
+Some of you may already know that `colourpicker` provides a `colourInput()` function, which is a Shiny input widget that lets you select a colour ([demo](http://daattali.com/shiny/colourInput/)).
 The idea of the colour picker gadget is to extend this idea of a colour input and provide R developers with an easy way to select colours.
 It's perfect if you want to choose a colour/a vector of colours to use for a plot or for anything else that requires a careful selection of colours.

 You can either run the colour picker as an **addin** or as a **gadget**.
 To access it as an addin, click on the RStudio *Addins* menu and select *Colour Picker*.
 To access the colour picker gadget, run the `colourPicker()` function.
 When running the gadget, you can provide a positive integer as an argument (e.g. `colourPicker(3)`), which will cause the colour picker to initialize with placeholders for 3 colours.